vercel/ai-action/readme.md

 GitHub Action to interact with different AI model providers.

+Please beware of risks of prompt injection when utilizing user input like issue titles/bodies/labels, see [using user inputs](#using-user-inputs) below.

 ## Usage

 In order to use this action, you need to